Enjoy the Fall Season with Family & Friends at the Lodge!

 Autumn in Illinois is a true treasure.
-I know that the Land of Lincoln is mostly known for its icy winters, humid summers and crooked politics, but once a year we touch on something wonderful in our lovely fall season.
+The Land of Lincoln turns into a beautiful mosaic of lovely shades of red, orange and yellow.
 Briskness fills the air.
-The trees turn several lovely shades of red, orange, and yellow.
-Neighbors burn leaves.
-There is a coziness to it.
-A warmth.
+Neighbors burning leaves creates a certain level of welcome, “coziness”…. a warmth.
 It’s the perfect time to enjoy some relaxed, low-key family time before the business and the pressure of the holidays starts up.

 Most of us already have traditions for the big holidays.
 That’s why autumn presents us with such a unique opportunity to make new memories – to do something different.
 Here are a few suggestions, feel free to add some of your own.